 - The proximity of the university to major sports regions

 - Department programs for facilitating student contact with alumni

-Internships, mentorship programs, professional seminars, guest speaker series and professional development days are additional networking activities offered.
+Internships, mentor programs, professional seminars, guest speaker series and professional development days are additional networking activities offered.
 Explore how alumni and these other resources and activities play into a school's overall career development strategy.